-If you suspect someone on intellectual property might be infringing your intellectual property rights, or if you become involved in a dispute, it is essential that you talk to our solicitors so we can help you deal with any patents, copyright or trademark issues that you have.
+If you suspect someone might be infringing your intellectual property rights, or if you become involved in a dispute, it is essential that you talk to our solicitors so we can help you deal with any patents, copyright or trademark issues that you have.
 We will ensure that your rights are looked after and the issues will be resolved.

 The different forms of patent law and what kind of rights they can protect.

 A patent protects an invention.
 If you create a new invention you can apply for a Patent protecting it from being copied.

 - A patent can help you to prevent others from stealing your idea and producing it themselves.

 - In cases where the rights are in conflict, a patent doesn't necessarily authorise you to produce the product yourself.